CALL TODAY! 480-788-2432

 SMP involves creating tiny dots on the scalp.
 The non-surgical procedure is meant to replicate the look of natural hair follicles.
 This technique creates the illusion of a fuller head of hair without the need for surgery or extensive maintenance.

 Besides, SMP requires minimal maintenance compared to other hair loss treatments.
-SMP is often more cost-effective than surgical options like hair transplants while delivering long-lasting results.
+Scalp micropigmentation is considered more cost-effective than surgical options like hair transplants while delivering long-lasting results.

-The procedure effectively camouflages bald spots and thinning areas, helping individuals feel more comfortable in their skin and enhancing their overall quality of life.
+The procedure effectively camouflages bald spots and thinning areas, helping you feel more comfortable in your skin.

 SMP Vs Ketoconazole for Hair